Frequently Asked Questions

 The ProVital Support Program will help you stay on track with your Prolia treatment.
 As a member of the program, you will receive ongoing communications to help you manage your osteoporosis and your Prolia appointments.

-- Access to a ProVital support team member via telephone to answer any questions you may have about Prolia or your drug plan coverage
+- Access to the ProVital Support Program via telephone or online for answers to any questions you may have about Prolia

 You can also ask your doctor for the reminder card with calendar stickers that come inside the box of Prolia to help you remember your next appointment.